instana/robot-shop/load-gen/README.md

 * NUM_CLIENTS - How many simultaneous load scripts to run, the bigger the number the bigger the load.
 The default is 1
 * RUN_TIME - For NUM_CLIENTS greater than 1 the duration to run.
 If not set, load is run for ever with NUM_CLIENTS.
 See below.
 * ERROR - Set this to 1 to have erroroneous calls made to the payment service.
-* SILENT - Set this to 1 to surpress the very verbose output from the script.
+* SILENT - Set this to 1 to surpress the very verbose output to the stdout from the script.
 This is a good idea if you're going to run load for more than a few minutes.
+* LOAD_DEBUG - Set this to 1 to enable the output of every API call produced from the script into the log file logs/calls.log.
+This is a good idea if you're going to investigate over occurred events during load generation.

+The load generator logs all the php API calls into the file logs/php_services_calls.csv, despite the variables SILENT and LOAD_DEBUG being set, respectively, to 1 and 0.
+The content of the directory logs is cleaned everytime the script load-gen.sh is called.

 ## Kubernetes